163: The State of Ecommerce with the Motley Fool

 - 13:52 What Shopify is doing to help their clients grow their brands.

-- 17:20 The 1 thing Dollar Shave Club has done to grow their business and how you can use it to grow yours too.
+- 17:20 The one thing Dollar Shave Club has done to grow their business and how you can use it to grow yours too.

 - 22:26 What your customers are really looking for (Hint: it’s not a discount).